Only Tata, Spicejet now in the fray for Air India

-New Delhi, March 7 (IANS) Only the Tata Group and private airline Spicejet remain in the fray for buying Air India as all the other bids have been rejected, according to sources close to the development.
+New Delhi: Only the Tata Group and private airline Spicejet remain in the fray for buying Air India as all the other bids have been rejected, according to sources close to the development.

 The bids have been rejected after the evaluation of the expressions of interest (EoI) where multiple bids were received.